-Chapoutier produces four red Chateauneuf du Pape wines and one Chateauneuf du Pape Blanc.
+Chapoutier produces 5 red Chateauneuf du Pape wines and 1 Chateauneuf du Pape Blanc.

-The entry level Chateauneuf du Pape from Chapoutier is La Bernadine La BErnadine is made from a blend of 60% Grenache, 20% Syrah and 20% other grape varieties.
+Chapoutier La Bernadine, the entry level Chateauneuf du Pape is made from a blend of 60% Grenache, 20% Syrah and 20% other grape varieties.
 The wine is aged mostly in vat, with a small portion aged in barrel.
 Close to 7,000 cases are made every year.

-Chapoutier Croix de Bois, from 100% Grenache with vines between 60-80-years-old.
-The wine is aged vat for 14-16 months.
+Chapoutier Croix de Bois, is made from 100% Grenache with vines that are between 60-80-years-old.
+The terroir is sand and rock soils.
+The wine is aged in vat for 14-16 months.
+The vines are planted in a terroir of rocks, stones and clay soil.
 The annual production is close to 600 cases per vintage.

 Chapoutier also makes a white Southern Rhone wine, La Bernadine Blanc, produced from blending 90% Grenache Blanc and assorted other, allowable Southern Rhone grape varieties.
 The production is close to 900 cases per year.

-Serving and Decanting Chapoutier Chateauneuf du Pape with Wine, Food, Pairing Tips
+Serving Chapoutier Chateauneuf du Pape with Wine, Food, Pairing Tips

 The white wine of Domaine des Chanssaud is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.

 |2020||M. Chapoutier Les Granits (St. Joseph)|

 I like the crushed rock essence that you find along with all the polished, ripe elegant, silky, sweet, ripe, spicy, concentrated, red fruits and touches of black pepper in the endnote.
 Drink from 2023-2037

 1,274 Views Tasted Oct 4, 2022